 The Power to Remove Individual ICANN Board Directors

-The power to Remove Individual ICANN Board Directors would allow for the removal of a Director before the Director’s current term comes to an end.
+The power to remove individual ICANN Board Directors would allow for the removal of a Director before the Director’s current term comes to an end.
 This was a formal requirement from the CWG-Stewardship.

 Given ICANN Board Directors can be nominated in two significantly different ways, specific SO or AC nomination or Nomination Committee nomination, the processes for removing each type of Director will be different.